GD&T: The Basics of Geometric Dimensioning and Tolerancing

 Tolerancing in 3D Printing

-Many product designers and engineers use 3D printing during prototyping and product development to produce cost-effective prototypes and custom parts that would otherwise require significant investment in tooling.
+Many product designers and engineers use 3D printing during product development for rapid prototyping and rapid tooling to produce cost-effective prototypes and custom parts that would otherwise require significant investment in tooling.

 Tolerancing in 3D printing differs from traditional manufacturing tools because 3D printing is a single automated process.
 Tighter tolerances may require more effort in the design stage, but can yield significant time and costs savings in prototyping and production.

-Stereolithography (SLA) 3D printers such as the Formlabs Form 3 have high accuracy and precision, and offer a wide range of engineering materials, from high-temperature resin for moldmaking to resin designed to withstand high stress and strain or resist wear over time.
-Download our white paper “Engineering Fit: Optimizing Design for Functional 3D Printed Assemblies” for specific recommended design tolerances for Formlabs Tough Resin and Durable Resin.
+Stereolithography (SLA) 3D printers such as the Formlabs Form 3+ have high accuracy and precision, and offer a wide range of engineering materials.
+Download our white paper for specific recommended design tolerances.

 Most CAD tools aimed at mechanical engineering such as SolidWorks, Autodesk Fusion 360, AutoCAD, SolidEdge, FreeCAD, CATIA, NX, Creo, and Inventor offer GD&T integration when creating engineering drawings.
 However, designers still have to install tolerances manually, taking into account the possible deviations that occur during the manufacturing process.
 In the following case study, we show an example of GD&T in use in SolidWorks.